Mange in Dogs: Causes, Symptoms, and Treatment for the Canine Skin Condition · Kinship

 What causes mange?

-Mange in dogs is caused by an overgrowth of parasitic mites.
+An overgrowth of parasitic mites causes mange in dogs.
 These mites can overcome the skin’s natural defenses if a dog’s immune system is compromised due to genetics, drugs, or disease.
-Once the normal skin barriers are broken, mange mite infestation can lead to secondary bacterial infection as well.
+Once the normal skin barriers are broken, mange mite infestation can also lead to secondary bacterial infection.

 Mange can show up in a few different ways, depending on the type of mite and the dog’s immune system.
-Most mild cases of juvenile-onset demodectic mange involve a couple of small, thin-haired spots with a crusty appearance to the skin around the eyes, on the face, or on the legs.
+Most mild cases of juvenile-onset demodectic mange involve a couple of small, thin-haired spots with a crusty appearance to the skin around the eyes, face, or legs.
 Generalized demodectic mange lesions may be larger and more severe.

-Sarcoptic mange tends to show up along the margins of the ears, on the elbows, on the lower chest, and on the outside of a dog’s ankles.
-General sign of mange can include:
+Sarcoptic mange tends to show up along the margins of the ears, elbows, lower chest, and outside of a dog’s ankles.
+General signs of mange can include:

 • Hair loss